Getting Help with Mission Continuity

 What is the difference between crisis management planning, disaster recovery, and mission continuity

 planning?
 Which should I include in my Action Plans in Shadow-Planner?

-Crisis management planning deals with immediate responses to a specific crisis, e.g., shelter in place or evacuation procedures in the face of terrorist attack.
+Crisis management planning deals with immediate responses to a specific crisis, e.g., shelter-in-place or evacuation procedures in the face of terrorist attack.
 Disaster recovery deals with recovering technology infrastructure, e.g., systems when they go down for any reason or a network that becomes unavailable and disrupts communication.
-Mission continuity planning deals with how your unit will continue to perform its critical functions after a crisis has occurred, e.g., arrangements for working off-site if that is necessary.
+Mission continuity planning deals with how your unit will continue to perform its critical functions after a crisis has occurred, e.g., making arrangements for working off-site if that is necessary.
 All three kinds of plans can be loaded into Shadow-Planner.
 However, each should be in a separate Action Plan.
 A crisis can be a Trigger in a mission continuity plan, e.g., evacuation of a building can be a Trigger within the Buildings portion of the BETH-3 structure (see BETH-3 in the glossary for more information).